 At least four significant privacy legislation fronts are worth mentioning:

-- The California Consumer Privacy Act and NY's SHIELD
+The California Consumer Privacy Act, the California Privacy Rights Act, and N.Y.'s SHIELD

-- The anti-surveillance ordinance signed on 6 May 2019 by San Francisco's Board of Supervisors.
+The anti-surveillance ordinance was signed on 6 May 2019 by San Francisco's Board of Supervisors.

 The California Consumer Privacy Act (CCPA) is a bill passed in June 2018.
 It enhances privacy rights and consumer protection for residents of California.
 The CCPA becomes effective on 1 January 2020.

-CCPA definition of biometric data is a bit broader than that of GDPR: "an individual's physiological, biological or behavioural characteristics, including an individual's DNA, that can be used, singly or in combination with each other or with other identifying data, to establish individual identity."
+CCPA's definition of biometric data is a bit broader than that of GDPR: "an individual's physiological, biological or behavioral characteristics, including an individual's D.N.A., that can be used, singly or in combination with each other or with other identifying data, to establish individual identity."

 The rights provided to California consumers to protect their personal information and biometric data include:

-For a more detailed comparison between CCPA and GDPR, we suggest this excellent document.
+We suggest this excellent document for a more detailed comparison between CCPA and GDPR.